Individual Tax Return Checklist 2021

-- All PAYG Payment Summaries (formally known as group certificates).
-You should receive one of these from each employer you had during the financial year, except those that are registered for Single Touch Payroll (STP).
+- All PAYG Payment Summaries (formally known as group certificates) are now are sent directly to the ATO for all employers that are registered for Single Touch Payroll (STP).

 - Let us know if you have received any pensions or other government payments, and/or Employer Termination Payments (a separate ETP Payment Summary will have been given to you).

 - Details of interest received on bank accounts (specify whether in your name, joint names and/or your children’s name).\

 - Details of dividends received including franked/unfranked portions and imputation credits (specify whether in your name, joint names and/or your children’s name).
 Note that dividends are reported in the year they are received, not on the record date.
 For example, if a dividend is declared for 30 June 2021 but not paid until August 2021, it will be reported in the 2021/2022 tax year.

 - Let us know if you bought or sold any shares during the year and provide copies of purchase and sale contracts.

 - Details of your private health insurance (if applicable).
 We need a copy of the statement your insurer should provide you with specifically for tax purposes.

 - Any deductions that may be relevant to the earning of income, e.g. work or investment deductions.
 We can help you determine what is a legitimate deduction.

 - Receipts for deductible donations.
 Note that donations are not deductible if you received something for your money (for example, a raffle ticket or a pen).
 Payments made to school building funds are often deductible, so please check for these.

 - A log of any hours worked from home especially during COVID.